CPP says FSA probe not over as profits fall

-LONDON Credit card insurer CPP, which has been hit by a regulatory probe into its business practices, said on Tuesday that the investigation was not over yet despite an agreement with the regulator to review its corporate procedures.
+LONDON Credit card insurer CPP (CPPG.L), which has been hit by a regulatory probe into its business practices, said on Tuesday that the investigation was not over yet despite an agreement with the regulator to review its corporate procedures.

-Trading resumed in the company's shares, which had been suspended in February due to the uncertainty caused by the FSA probe, and CPP slumped by 32 percent to 70 pence in the early morning session.

-"Despite good growth in some areas of the group, there remains further uncertainty with the FSA investigation ongoing and the past business review only including those products that the group has sold directly to consumers rather than through business partner channels," JP Morgan Cazenove said in a research note.

 CPP, whose products are aimed at victims of identity theft, has been under investigation by Britain's Financial Services Authority since March 2011.